alythobani/reddit-auto-show-more-comments-chrome/README.md

 # Reddit Auto Show More Comments

-A simple [Chrome extension](https://chromewebstore.google.com/detail/reddit-auto-show-more-com/bhampaflpobmpgmaoccpdbdkeaoacoai) that automatically shows more Reddit comments by default, without needing to manually click the numerous "(+) X more replies" and "View more comments" buttons scattered throughout threads.
-Also auto-expands threads that have been collapsed by default, when possible.
+A simple [Chrome extension](https://chromewebstore.google.com/detail/reddit-auto-show-more-com/bhampaflpobmpgmaoccpdbdkeaoacoai) that automatically clicks buttons to reveal hidden Reddit comments for you, removing the need to manually click the numerous "(+) X more replies" and "View more comments" buttons scattered throughout threads.

 ## Features

-- Automatically clicks all "(+) X more replies" and "View more comments" buttons
+- Auto-clicks "(+) X more replies" and "View more comments" buttons
-- Auto-expands threads that have been collapsed by default, when possible
+- Auto-expands threads that have been collapsed by default by Reddit, when possible
+- Progressively clicks buttons as you scroll (instead of all at once), to avoid Reddit rate limiting and browser lag on large threads

 ## Limitations